 - Use knowledge of cultural products and practices to draw conclusions about the Romans as a people.

-By the end of Spanish IV, students will:
+By the end of US3 Spanish, students will:

 - Recognize formal and informal greetings, introductions and courtesy words.